zl810881283/zl810881283.github.io/_posts/2016-04-25-Auction-Website-Using-ThinkJs-Requirement-and-design.md

 ## Project Analysis

 It is a auction Website.
 Logic is not difficult.
-Maybe as follow:
+Including:

 - User Management